Vivek-04022001/documentation/docs/backend/relations.md

 The problem is that, in the default mode of the relations widget, items that are in containers are not shown unless you add these types of containers to the query.

-Therefore, it is recommended to use `CatalogSource` only in `search` mode.
+Therefore, it's recommended to use `CatalogSource` only in `search` mode.

 ```{code-block} python
 :emphasize-lines: 10